aimat-lab/cluster-hyperopt-tutorial/Tutorial.md

 - Section 4: The config file, that defines all necessary parameters

-- Section 5: SigOpt
+- Section 5: Conda Environment

-- Section 6: Other files needed
+- Section 6: SigOpt Tokens

-- Section 7: Running the Hyperopt
+- Section 7: Installing Cluster Hyperopt on the BWUniCluster

-- Section 8: Appendix: How The implementations of horeka and bwunicluster differ
+- Section 8: Running the hyperparameter search

 ### Section 1
 In this section we will create the conda environment needed for our model that we develop.